Teoscar Hernández Player Props: Mariners vs. Guardians

 - Guardians pitchers combined to surrender 172 total home runs last year (1.1 per game).
 That ranked 15th in baseball.

-- In his last appearance on Tuesday, Oct.
-18, the 27-year-old right-hander started the game and went a third of an inning against the New York Yankees.
+- When he last appeared on Sunday, Oct.
+16, the 28-year-old righty started the game and went five innings against the New York Yankees.

 © 2023 Data Skrive.
 All rights reserved.